-To open an existing configuration, open the File menu and select Open Configuration.
+To open an existing configuration, open the File menu and select New Configuration.

 NOTE: Be sure to save your existing configuration before opening another one.
-Win3500Plus will not prompt you to save before opening the selected configuration, and any changes made since your last save will be lost.
+Win3500Plus will not prompt you to save before creating the new configuration and any changes made since your last save will be lost.